Vietnam.vn - Nền tảng quảng bá Việt Nam

-American astronauts Butch Wilmore and Suni Williams are recovering after returning to Earth in March 2025, ending a test mission of Boeing's Starliner spacecraft that was unexpectedly extended to nine months due to technical problems.
+American astronauts Butch Wilmore and Suni Williams are recovering after returning to Earth in March 2025, ending a test mission for Boeing's Starliner spacecraft that was unexpectedly extended to nine months due to a technical problem.

 After returning, astronauts Wilmore and Williams underwent 45 days of physical therapy to restore muscle tone, balance and basic daily functions.
 Each day, they spent at least two hours with rehabilitation specialists from the National Aeronautics and Space Administration (NASA) medical team.

-In addition, both are gradually getting used to the increasing workload within the framework of Boeing's Starliner program, NASA's unit operating the International Space Station (ISS) in Houston and its affiliated research teams.
+In addition, both are gradually getting used to the increasing workload within the framework of Boeing's Starliner program, NASA's International Space Station (ISS) operator in Houston and its affiliated research teams.

 Sharing with the press, astronaut Wilmore said that gravity was a big obstacle in the early stages of treatment.
 However, thanks to time and the right treatment, he overcame the symptoms of vestibular disorders.